What is Organizational Psychology, and Why is it Growing so Rapidly in the United States?

 - Research consumer behavior and marketing trends

-Industrial-organizational psychologists may be employed in a variety of settings, such as consulting firms, research and development firms, colleges and universities, large corporations, and community organizations.
-In addition to working in-house or by consultation, I/O psychologists also work with research groups to explore aspects of employment such as methods to improve employee engagement, company culture, sexual harassment, and stigmas in the workplace.
+Industrial-organizational psychologists may be employed in a variety of settings, such as consulting firms, I-O psychology consulting firms, research and development firms, colleges and universities, large corporations, psychology companies, and community organizations.
+In addition to working in-house or by consultation, I-O psychologists also work with research groups to explore aspects of employment such as using research methods to improve employee engagement, job analysis, company culture, sexual harassment, and stigmas in the workplace.

-Are you thinking about pursuing a career in I/O psychology?
-If so, graduate-level training could help you move forward in this growing field.
-The California School of Professional Psychology offers both a Master’s Program and a Doctoral Program for students wishing to turn their experience into expertise, and expertise into leadership.
+Are you thinking about pursuing a career in industrial-organizational psychology?
+If so, graduate-level training could help you move forward in this growing field of I-O psychology.
+The California School of Professional Psychology offers both a Master’s and PhD Programs for students wishing to turn their experience into expertise, and expertise into leadership.
 Coursework involves in-depth training, both in the classroom and in the field, led by experts in the field.

-Get started in the field of I/O psychology by enrolling in the Master’s or Ph.D.
-Program in Organizational Psychology.
-Contact an Admissions Counselor at Alliant International University for more information.
+Get started in an industrial-organizational psychology education by enrolling in the Masters or PhD in Organizational Psychology degree program.
+Contact an Admissions Counselor at Alliant International University.